thitemple/thecodingtemple.dev/_posts/2015-08-12-its-time-to-upgrade-your-javascript-skills.md

 })();
 {% endhighlight %}

 A perfect and valid ES5 file!
-All we have to do is reference the ES5 transpiled file inside the html files.
+All we have to do is reference the ES5 transpiled file inside the HTML files.

 What this means is we can start using ES2015 and even some features of ES2016 today to help us build better JavaScript code and that won't have an impact on our users.